Artist Spotlight: Janja Primožič

 How do you feel like the cultural and philosophical themes of Vaporwave have influenced your artwork?

 I'm a very systematic person and Vaporwave has taught me to be a bit more open to abstract and chaos.

 Do you have a work ritual?
 Take us through the process of creating your art.

 The best hours for me to be productive are in the afternoon.
 I start somewhere around 1 PM and work until I finish a project or give up at around 10 PM.
 During that time I try to avoid any type of distraction such as social media or real life human interaction.
-For optimal productivity I usually work on 2 projects per day.
+For optimal productivity, I usually work on two projects per day.
 So when I’m stuck with project A, I switch to project B and give project A some time to rest.